Reasons Why Watches are so Expensive: Why are Watches so Expensive?

 On the flip side, many luxury watchmakers make limited edition models, for example, 500 pieces, or 3000 pieces, and naturally, just like with most things that are limited edition.
 Naturally, limited edition watches tend to cost more than regular watches, because developing a watch costs a lot of money, and if there are only X number of pieces made, the cost of development has to be divided between fewer pieces, compared to if there wouldn’t be a limited number of produced pieces.

 And many watches are expensive (and limited) for these exact reasons.
-Because of it being expensive to have a stock that you cannot get rid of (in particular with expensive watches), that it increases the demand and exclusivity of the watch (people have fear of missing out), and lastly, the fact that the production and development cost has to be divided across fewer timepieces.
+Because it is so expensive to have a stock that you cannot get rid of (in particular with expensive watches), it increases the demand and exclusivity of the watch (people have fear of missing out), and lastly, the fact that the production and development cost has to be divided across fewer timepieces.

 And even if a limited edition is built upon an existing model, with subtle changes made, these changes may still be expensive to make, since many people work on coming up with a limited edition concept, and getting parts, whether it be buying externally, or changing the whole production chain can be a complex process, especially for a large company.